swent-epfl/mvp-prd/template/8-user_analytics.md

 - **Conversion rate**: Another aspect we could look at is the conservation rate, meaning how many user are actully using the app after having downloading.

+**User satisfaction and ratings**: Listening to the users is always important to keep them happy and impact the success of the app.
+Ratings are usually avaible on the downloading platforme and could be very usefull to know what aspects of the app satisfy or not the users.

 - **User retention**: This metric is particulary important for the survival of the app and expressed the lifetime value (LVT) of a single customer.
 This metric could be calculated as :  <br>
 LVT = Subscription * Gross Margin * (1/chrun) <br>
 Where Churn is the percentage of active customers that exit the subscription each month.
 Usually to have viable app, it is advise to have a LVT greater than 3 times the customer acquisitin cost.
 This metrix gloabally indicate us how well doest the app surviving knowing the cost of recruiting new users, the cost of them using the app and then leaving.
 For our app to be viable we should keep track on the number of user we still keep and knowing how much do it cost to keep them using the app.
 On another side, it could also be relevant to ask the user why do they leave/uninstall the app.